 Various gases can be produced during the harvesting, filling, and the first 2 to 3 weeks of ensiling periods.
 Silage gases can accumulate in tower silos, feed rooms, or livestock housing areas and can be fatal to both humans and animals.

 Keep Out of Silage

 - Stay clear of tower silos and silage piles for 2 to 3 weeks after filling.

 - Ventilate feed rooms with open windows and fans during the danger period.

-- If it is necessary to enter a silo after filling, do so as soon as the last load is off the truck or wagon.
-Do not wait until the next day and have the forage blower running while you are in the silo.
+- If it is necessary to enter a tower silo after filling, do so as soon as the last load is off the truck or wagon.
+Do not wait until the next day and have the forage blower running while you are in the tower silo.

-- Wear an approved, self-contained breathing apparatus and have a connection to a person outside the silo.
+- Wear an approved, self-contained breathing apparatus and have a connection to a person outside the tower silo.

 - When opening up a bag, pile, or bunker, allow any gases to fully dissipate overnight before allowing the feed team to begin removing silage.